Spartan1-1-7/Stufit_chatbot/README.md

 # Navigate to API directory
 cd vector_db_api

+# Ensure Qdrant database is properly set up (see installation section)
+# The qdrant_db folder should contain the downloaded database files

 # Start the FastAPI server
 uvicorn app:app --host 0.0.0.0 --port 10000
 ```

+**Prerequisites for API**:
+- Qdrant database must be downloaded and placed in `vector_db_api/qdrant_db/`
+- All dependencies from `requirements.txt` must be installed

 The API will be available at `http://localhost:10000`